 For the purposes of this analysis, a person is considered to have a disability if they have a self-reported long-standing illness, condition or impairment that causes difficulty with day-to-day activities.
 This definition is consistent with the Equality Act 2010 and the GSS harmonised definition.
 For further information on disability and impairment definitions see the Glossary.

 Conventional analysis of tenure (the legal arrangements under which a person lives in a property) explores outcomes at the household level.
 The analysis presented here uses a different approach, exploring housing situation at the person level, facilitating a comparison between disabled and non-disabled people.
-This approach, which incorporates both tenure and relationship to household reference person (HRP - the person legally responsible for the household) has also allowed us to separate out those living with parents from tenure.
+This approach, which incorporates both tenure and relationship to head of household (HOH - the person legally responsible for the household) has also allowed us to separate out those living with parents from tenure.

 Using Annual Population Survey (APS) data, this bulletin explores the housing situation for disabled people aged 16 to 64 years, for the available years of 2014 to 2019.Back to table of contents